 Cancer affects millions each year, impacting the lives of many more loved ones.
-As mentioned, a wide range of chemicals are often used in order to permanently color hair.
-Of these chemicals, many are believed to be carcinogenic — which essentially means they’re ‘cancer-causing’ additives.
+As mentioned, a wide range of chemicals is often used in order to permanently color hair.
+Of these chemicals, many are believed to be carcinogenic — which essentially means they’re ‘cancer-causing additives.

 When dying your hair, the product requires both a color and a developer — the component that contains ammonia and hydrogen peroxide.
 A number of studies have confirmed that hair coloring, may significantly increase your risk of cancer.
 We’re exposed to enough environmental toxins as is — focus on natural alternatives instead.

 Whether you want to cover grays, lighten or darken your hair, there are a number of natural methods that produce great results.
 Of course, these results are more subtle than bleach, however, they also look more natural.
 The color of your hair is not something that should determine your level of confidence, but if you would like to experience subtle changes — try these non-toxic hair dyes.

 This is an old trick, allowing individuals to naturally lighten their hair.
 Working as a natural bleaching agent, lemon can lighten your hair without the associated fuss or safety-related issues.
 All you need is a lemon and the sun — that’s it.
 Although you may not experience drastic results after one use, repeated exposure to the sun will most certainly provide noticeable effects.